FindMySchool LogoFindMySchool

 De Aston is a secondary school with sixth form, so the most useful way to read results is in two layers, GCSE performance and post 16 outcomes.

 Rankings should be used as signposts rather than verdicts, but they help with local benchmarking.
-Ranked 2,931st in England and 3rd locally in Market Rasen for GCSE outcomes (FindMySchool ranking based on official data), results sit below England average, placing the school in the bottom 40% of schools in England (60th to 100th percentile).
+Ranked 2,994th of 3,895 schools in England for GCSE academic outcomes and 2nd locally in Market Rasen for GCSE outcomes (FindMySchool ranking based on official data), results sit below England average, placing the school in the bottom 40% of schools in England (60th to 100th percentile).

 What this means in practice is that many pupils do well, but outcomes are not yet consistently strong across the full cohort.
 For parents, the implication is to look closely at fit and support, particularly for pupils who need highly structured challenge, or those who need consistent adaptive teaching to thrive.

-Ranked 2,262nd in England and 2nd locally in Market Rasen for A-level outcomes (FindMySchool ranking based on official data), the sixth form’s results also sit below England average, placing it in the bottom 40% of schools in England (60th to 100th percentile).
+Ranked 2,037th of 2,549 providers in England for A-level academic outcomes and 2nd locally in Market Rasen for A-level outcomes (FindMySchool ranking based on official data), the sixth form’s results also sit below England average, placing it in the bottom 40% of schools in England (60th to 100th percentile).

 This is not a reason to dismiss the sixth form.
 It is a signal about cohort wide attainment.
 Many sixth forms that serve a broad range of prior attainment focus strongly on progression, retention, and building confidence for next steps, rather than selecting only the highest attaining students.
 The key question for families is whether the sixth form’s academic support, course guidance, and culture of independent study matches the student in front of you.